State of M&A Data Rooms — Q1 2026 Read the report →

 B2B SaaS remains the hottest venture category with specialized investors bringing deep expertise.
 Choose investors matching your stage (Bonfire/Uncork for seed, Scale for Series A, Insight/Tiger for growth), geography (FirstMark for NYC, Bonfire for LA), and technical ambition (Khosla for AI-powered enterprise).

-Build professional materials these investors expect: Peony for branded data rooms with page-level analytics — starting free ($0) with Pro at $20/user/month and Business at $40/user/month.
+Build professional materials these investors expect: Peony for branded data rooms with page-level analytics, screenshot protection, and NDA gates — Business at $40/admin/month for multi-level access gating, Pro at $20/admin/month for core analytics.

 Related Resources